steedos/steedos-platform/CONTRIBUTING.md

 - Start the MongoDB service.

 ## Run Project
-- Run `yarn start` on the command line to start a community project
+- Run `yarn start` on the command line to start a template project
-- Run `yarn start-project-community` on the command line to start a community project
-- Run `yarn start-project-enterprise` on the command line to start a enterprise project

 - Use your browser to access `http://127.0.0.1:5000`.